rewinfrey/ActionLogic/README.md

 At the core of every `ActionLogic` work flow is an `ActionTask`.
 These classes are the lowest level of abstraction in `ActionLogic` and are where concrete work is performed.
 All `ActionTasks` conform to the same structure and incorporate all features of `ActionLogic` including validations and error handling.

-The following is a simple example of an `ActionTask` that includes before and after validations, and also demonstrates how an `ActionTask` is invoked :
+To implement an `ActionTask` class you must define a `call` method.
+You can also specify any before, after or around validations or an error handler.
+The following code example demonstrates an `ActionTask` class that includes before and after validations, and also demonstrates how an `ActionTask` is invoked :

 ```ruby
 class ActionTaskExample